firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Tutorial/FPGA-Setup/Xilinx-Alveo-Template-Part2.rst

 ..
 Warning:: Power-users can skip this setup and just create the database file listed below by hand if you want to target specific fpgas.

-We need to flash the |fpga_name| FPGA(s) with a dummy XDMA-enabled design and determine the PCI-e ID (or BDF) associated with the serial number of the FPGA.
+We need to flash the |fpga_name| FPGA(s) SPI flash with a dummy XDMA-enabled design and determine the PCI-e ID (or BDF) associated with the serial number of the FPGA.
-First, we need to flash the FPGA's with the dummy XDMA-enabled design so that the PCI-e subsystem can be initially configured.
+First, we need to flash the FPGA's SPI flash with the dummy XDMA-enabled design so that the PCI-e subsystem can be initially configured.
-Afterwards, we will generate the mapping from FPGA serial number to BDF.
+Afterwards, we will generate the mapping from FPGA serial numbers to BDFs.
-We provide a a set of scripts to do this.
+We provide a set of scripts to do this.

 First lets obtain the sample bitstream, let's find the URL to download the file to the machine with the FPGA.
 Below find the HWDB entry called |hwdb_entry_name|.